sinbad/SUQS/docs/Parameters.md

 ## How Parameters Are Replaced With Values

+### Implementing ISuqsParameterProvider
 To provide parameter values, you should implement the `ISuqsParameterProvider` interface on one or more of your objects.

-You need to implement one of both of the methods, `GetQuestParameters` and `GetTaskParameters`, used to populate each type respectively.
+The implementation requires a single function, `GetQuestParameters`.
-In each case you're given the identifier(s) of the quest and task, and a `Params` object which you can populate with values.
+You're given the identifier of the quest, and optionally the identifier of the task that the text relates to (might be None if it's the top-level quest).
+You also get a `Params` object, which you can populate with values.
 Here's a simple version in Blueprints:

 ![Implement Parameter Provider](img/implementparamprovider.png)

-In this case I'm not bothering to check the IDs of the quest/task, unused values are ignored.
-But if you need to provide different values for different quests/tasks and use a single provider to do it all, you can switch on those values if you want.
+In this case I'm not bothering to check the IDs of the quest/task, I'm just setting up some parameters.
+It doesn't actually matter whether the text uses all these parameters or not, they're just available if referenced.
+But, if you need to provide different values for different quests/tasks and use a single provider to do it all, you can make parameter setting conditional on Quest/Task ID if you want.

+### Registering your parameter provider

-To actually get these calls, you need to register your provider with the `USuqsProgression` object you use for tracking quest progress (see [Progression](Progression.md)):
+To actually receive the `GetQuestParameters` call, you need to register your provider with the `USuqsProgression` object you use for tracking quest progress (see [Progression](Progression.md)):

 ![Add Parameter Provider](img/addparamprovider.png)